nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Example:
 * `delete 10`
     * A student named John (whose list index is “10”) is deleted from TAPA.
-    * An error message will be displayed to the user if the specified index is a negative number or larger than the number of students in TAPA.

 ### Finding a student: `find`